Street Vendor Shot Cold-Blooded and Killed While Working in Fresno

 Pérez is believed to have been killed by a person pretending to be a client.

-According to authorities, a Black man shot the vendor in the head and then fled the scene with various items that he took from Pérez's cart.
+According to authorities, a man shot the vendor in the head and then fled the scene with various items that he took from Pérez's cart.
+A detailed description of the attacker was not immediately available.

-During a press conference, the chief of police, the mayor of Fresno and local leaders requested the help of the community to find the whereabouts of the murderer.
+During a press conference, the chief of police, the mayor of Fresno and local leaders requested the help of the community to find the whereabouts of the killer.

 This homicide "should generate a sense of outrage, outrage within our community," said Mayor Jerry Dyer.